daattali/beautiful-jekyll/README.md

 If you need any help, I suggest heading over to the [Jekyll support forum](https://talk.jekyllrb.com/).

 Beautiful Jekyll is actively used by thousands of people with wildly varying degrees of competency, so it's impossible to answer all the questions that may arise.
 Below are answers to a few very common questions.
 Most questions that I get asked are not directly related to this theme, and instead are more general questions about Jekyll or web development.
 Many such questions can be answered by reading the [Jekyll documentation](https://jekyllrb.com/) or with Google.

+#### What if I don't want the website to be `https://<yourusername>.github.io`?

+Every GitHub user can have one repository (repository = project) named `<yourusername>.github.io` and the website for that repository will be `https://<yourusername>.github.io`.

+If you want your project to be named something else, for example `MyAwesomeProject`, that's no problem!
+All you have to do is go to _Settings_ at the top right corner of the page, and rename your repository to `MyAwesomeProject` (remember to click on the _Rename_ button to confirm!).
+Then you need to scroll down to the _GitHub Pages_ section and choose "master branch" as the source (not "master branch /docs folder"!).

 #### How do I change the number of posts per page OR the colour of the navigation bar OR the image in the navigation bar OR ...?